BLUM

-Blum & Poe is a contemporary art gallery located in Los Angeles, New York, and Tokyo.
+BLUM was a contemporary art gallery located in Los Angeles, Tokyo, and New York.

-Development
+History

-Blum & Poe was founded by Tim Blum and Jeff Poe in Santa Monica, California, in September 1994.
+BLUM represents more than sixty artists and estates from sixteen countries worldwide, nurturing a diverse roster of artists at all stages of their practices with a range of global perspectives.
+Originally opened as Blum & Poe in Santa Monica in 1994, the gallery has been a pioneer in its early commitment to Los Angeles as an international arts capital.

 The inaugural exhibition in Santa Monica featured Stroke, an installation by British artist Anya Gallaccio, consisting of chocolate smeared onto the gallery walls.